-How does the world currently perceive Japan?
-How is the "Japan brand" – encompassing tourism, land, food, and products – evaluated overseas?
+How does the world see Japan today?
+How is the "Japan brand"—including its tourism, landscapes, food, and products—perceived overseas?

-This article presents findings from the "Japan Brand Survey 2016," conducted in April 2016 across 20 countries and regions worldwide.
-This installment focuses on "World Heritage Sites People Know."
+This article introduces the results of the "Japan Brand Survey 2016," conducted in April 2016 across 20 countries and regions worldwide.
+This time, we focus on "World Heritage Sites They Know."

 A5 The most recognized World Heritage site is the "Hiroshima Peace Memorial (Genbaku Dome)".
 Following "Mount Fuji", shrines and temples in Kyoto and Nara rank highly.

 The Atomic Bomb Dome, which gained attention during President Obama's visit to Hiroshima, topped the list, surpassing Japan's iconic symbol, Mount Fuji.
-Recognition of the Atomic Bomb Dome ranked first in Asian and Oceanic countries like Singapore, Malaysia, the Philippines, and Australia, as well as in North America, the UK, and Brazil.
+The Atomic Bomb Dome ranked first in recognition in Asian and Oceanic countries like Singapore, Malaysia, the Philippines, and Australia, as well as in North America, the UK, and Brazil.

 Illustration: Mai Beppu

-Additionally, in China (Beijing, Shanghai), "Okinawa/Ryukyu" and "Hokkaido/Shiretoko" made the top 3, while in Hong Kong and Taiwan, "Okinawa/Ryukyu" ranked in the top 3.
-This offers a glimpse into the popularity of regional destinations in East Asia from a World Heritage perspective.
-Alongside the regional boom, awareness of Japan's diverse World Heritage sites—encompassing not only historical structures but also nature and land—appears to be gradually increasing.
+Furthermore, in China (Beijing, Shanghai), "Okinawa/Ryukyu" and "Hokkaido/Shiretoko" ranked in the top 3, while in Hong Kong and Taiwan, "Okinawa/Ryukyu" made the top 3.
+This offers a glimpse into the popularity of regional destinations within East Asia, even from a World Heritage perspective.
+Alongside the regional boom, awareness of Japan's World Heritage sites is gradually increasing, encompassing not only historical structures but also nature and landmarks.

 <Overview of the Japan Brand Survey 2016>